Intro to Gym Climbing / Belay Certification Class

 Private “Intro to Gym Climbing” classes are also available upon request.
 Minimum age for participation is 14 years.
 Reservations must be made at least 4 days in advance, and groups of up to 16 can be accommodated.
 Please call the front desk for more information.

 Frequently Asked Questions

 Yes!
 Anyone - young or old, in shape or out, thin or not so thin - can get on the walls and experience the physical challenge and mental stimulation of working out the “problem” found in the arrangement of holds on the wall.
 The Alaska Rock Gym has terrain from less than vertical to overhanging, giving virtually everyone an opportunity to “climb the walls “.
 We offer our “Intro to Gym Climbing” class on Monday, Wednesday, Friday and Saturday – a great way to become familiar with the gym and indoor climbing.

 - 2. What if I'm afraid of heights?

-The Alaska Rock Gym offers two types of climbing; roped climbing on the taller walls, and bouldering, climbing on low walls in an un-roped fashion.
+The Alaska Rock Gym offers two types of climbing: roped climbing on the taller walls, and bouldering, which is climbing on low walls in an un-roped fashion.
 Bouldering, while offering the same experience of working out the “problem” of the arrangement of the holds, allows the climber to remain low – only climbing to a height within his comfort zone.
 If height is an issue, bouldering is a great way to get started climbing.
 It requires no belayer and can be engaged in after just a short orientation.